 Travel from the world-renowned Kruger Park in South Africa to the spectacular natural wonder of Victoria Falls in Zimbabwe, via Thabaphaswa cultural village and Botswana's Makgadikgadi Salt Pans.
-Encounter Africa's Big Five and the dazzling array of other wild animals and birds in the vast wilderness of Kruger, before visiting a local village for a traditional dinner on a cultural adventure in South Africa.
+Encounter Africa's Big Five and the dazzling array of other wild animals and birds in the vast wilderness of Kruger, before visiting the scenic Masebe Nature Reserve and Thabaphaswa village.
 Explore the open horizons of Africa in the stark Makgadikgadi Salt Pans, an empty land of dancing mirages and resounding silence.

-This authentic African camping experience offers budget travellers more style and comfort than a standard camping tour, ending with a visit to the incredible Victoria Falls.
+This authentic African camping experience offers budget travellers more style and comfort than a standard camping tour, ending at the incredible Victoria Falls.

 At the start of this 8-day Kruger to Victoria Falls Exclusive Budget Safari we gather for an important tour briefing at 18h00 and welcome you to Southern Africa.

 You are free to relax at the hotel and explore the bustling city of Johannesburg, before the evening meeting at the hotel on day one.